 Sascha Segan, Columnist and author at PC MAG

-Hugh Langley while writing for the Ambient on Alexa’s conversational capabilities versus Assistant -
+Hugh Langley, while writing for the Ambient on Alexa's contextual capabilities versus an assistant -

 Geoffrey A. Fowler, Technology Columnist for the Washington Post,

-had this to day about Google’s Assistant -
+had this to say about Google's Google's t -

 Comparing Alexa and Google Assistant

-No comparison blog can be complete with a head-to-head comparison of some key characteristics of the two most popular Artificial Intelligence Voice Assistants in the land.
-Here’s a summary of the best features that are up for comparison between Google Assistant and Alexa.
+No comparison blog can be complete without comparing some key characteristics of the two most popular Artificial Intelligence Voice Assistants.
+Here are some of the best features that are up for comparison between Google Assistant and Alexa.

 Verdict

-Artificial intelligence software solutions are used in various applications, and their importance is growing these days phenomenally.
-The future looks more intelligent with this technology.
-Some of the best AI software are used in voice & sound recognition, image recognition, video detection, text-based applications, and so on.
+Artificial intelligence software solutions are used in various applications, and their importance is growing phenomenally these days.
+With this technology, the future looks more intelligent.
+Some of the best AI software is used in voice and sound recognition, image recognition, video detection, text-based applications, and so on.

-A Microsoft survey in 2019 highlighted that Google Assistant and Siri share the most significant chunk in the virtual assistant market - with 36 percent each.
-The intelligent virtual assistant market is on course to become a $45.1 Billion industry in 2027.
+A Microsoft survey in 2019 highlighted that Google Assistant and Siri share the most significant chunk of the virtual assistant market—36 percent each.
+The intelligent virtual assistant market is on course to become a $45.1 billion industry in 2027.

-The jury is still out, but early indications say Google Assistant is a clear winner in the productivity features.
-At the same time, Alexa has taken the lead in the entertainment and complete smart home sector.
+The jury is still out, but early indications say Google Assistant is a clear winner in productivity features.
+At the same time, Alexa has taken the lead in entertainment and the complete smart home sector.
 However, the race is far from decided.
-The world is still innovating around the concept of VUIs, and it will grow through at an explosive rate shortly.
-Even new entrants and small players in this industry are testing this technology cost-efficiently with free and open source AI software
+The world is still innovating around the concept of VUIs, and it will grow at an explosive rate shortly.
+Even new entrants and small players in this industry are testing this technology cost-efficiently with free and open-source AI software.

 We appreciate your views on this article.
 Post in the comments below or use our feedback portal to help us learn and improve the content.